joonarafael/visualpathfinder/documentation/user_manual.md

 ## Virtual Maps

 Virtual Maps can be accessed through the _File menu_ within the main application.
 The selected virtual map will be opened into a new tab.
-Virtual maps are non-interactive and support absolutely no special rendering functionality.
-Simple text-based preview is still provided.
+Virtual maps are non-interactive.
+Simple text-based preview is still provided and once algorithms are run, the start point and end point will be rendered onto the map.

 Virtual maps are significantly larger than the base 72x46 maps in the main application.
 This might enable some more interesting scenarios for the algorithm comparison.